Reopening states too early will bring deadlier outcomes, coronavirus projection models show - Local News 8

 “We didn’t meet the full gating criteria, but we met several of them and we were approaching a plateauing, which made us feel that it would be safe to move forward because we had three things in place,” said Dr. Kathleen Toomey, commissioner of the Georgia Department of Public Health.

-Those select criteria, Toomey said, were adequate hospitalization, testing capacity and an increasing contact tracing capacity.
+The select criteria, Toomey said, were adequate hospitalization, testing capacity and an increasing contact-tracing capacity.

 As more governors start reopening their states and others set the date, they’re pushing to get a better idea of how hard their state has been hit through antibody testing.